jergus48/AngularRestNotes/README.md

-# Notes with Django Rest and React
+# Notes with Angular and Django Rest
 Made by:
 - Django REST
-- React
+- Angular

 Features:
 - add note